Back to Work Process Automation

 Insight 01

-The same information was entered manually 4-5 times across different systems.
-Each transfer introduced error potential.
-Staff spent more time checking data than entering it.
+The same information was entered manually 4-5 times across systems.
+Staff spent more time verifying data than entering it.
+Implication: The system must capture data once at the source and propagate it automatically.

 Insight 02

-Faculty had no way to check application status without emailing administrators.
-This generated dozens of status-check emails per cycle, adding overhead for everyone.
+Faculty had no way to check where an application stood.
+This generated dozens of status-check emails per cycle, adding overhead for admin staff who were already stretched.
+Implication: Status must be visible to all stakeholders without requiring manual updates.

 Insight 03

 Applications sat in email inboxes waiting for approval.
-Without visibility, delays weren't surfaced until they became urgent problems.
+Without visibility, delays weren't surfaced until they became urgent.
+Implication: The system must surface pending approvals and escalate automatically after a threshold.

 Admin Staff Persona